Weight Loss

 A weight loss plateau occurs when you start losing weight and then suddenly seem to stop progressing.
 At the beginning of your journey, you might see yourself shedding pounds relatively quickly.
 You’re excited—the weight is coming off!
 You’re doing great!
 But what’s really happening inside your body?

 At the beginning, the weight comes off quicker due to consuming fewer calories.
 With less energy sources available, your body must find its energy somewhere else.
-It find alternative energy by releasing stored sugars, known as glycogen, to burn as fuel.
+It finds alternative energy by releasing stored sugars, known as glycogen, to burn as fuel.

 Cut to a few weeks or months later.
 The number on the scale seems stuck.
 What happened to all that progress?
 Even though it can be frustrating, it’s important to understand that this happens to just about everyone at some point during their weight loss journey.
 Unfortunately, it often occurs at the beginning, just when you need the motivation of success the most.